open-component-model/ocm-website/content/docs/tutorials/ocm-and-gitops/air-gapped-gitops-with-ocm-and-flux.md

   serviceAccountName: air-gapped-ops
 ```

 Now we need to tell the `ocm-controller` to use the **Localization** rules we discussed earlier.
-To do this we create a `Localization` Custom Resource:
+To do this, we create a `Localization` Custom Resource:

 ```yaml
 cat > ./components/localization.yaml >>EOF